MrRowey/MrRowey/README.md

 ---

 ### 👨‍💻 About Me:
+- School ICT Technician for 3.5 Years at a local Primary School
-- 🔭 I'm a HND Computer Science Graduate
+- 🔭 I'm a HND Computer Science Graduate from
 - 🔭 I'm Completing my Degree at the University Of Derby in Computer Science, specialising in Web, Database, Network Management and Security.
 - I've Worked Voluntarily on an open-source project [@FAForever](https://github.com/FAForever)